VeikkoAJ/pikareitit/README.md

 ## Upcoming Features and known bugs

 **features**
 * Individual time shifts for each timetable
 * support for 3 or more parallel timetables
- * searching routes by stop name instead of street name
+* ~~searching routes by stop name instead of street name~~
 * settings tab and dark theme
 **bugs**
- * Browse screen not updating when a deleting route
+* list of saved routes not updating after deleting a route
+* use lower resolution image files on instructions page

 ## Author